-In the 2018-19 school year, we are adding an additional 20 percent to your out-of-pocket costs so you will not be paying more than 20 percent exchange and you will pay in Canadian funds.
-You must use this website to make your payments: www.niagara.edu/canadians-studying-in-the-us.
-Any other site will be in U.S. funds and will have an additional 2.6 percent fee for any debit or credit transactions.
+This school year, we are adding an additional 20 percent to your out-of-pocket costs so you will not be paying more than 20 percent exchange and you will pay in Canadian funds.
+You must use this website to make your payments: www.niagarau.ca/payments.
+Any other site will be in U.S. funds and will have an additional 2.85 percent fee for any debit or credit transactions.